electron-vite/vite-plugin-electron/packages/electron-renderer/README.md

   </tbody>
 </table>

-First put the Node.js(CJS) packages into `dependencies`.
+First, put the Node.js(CJS) packages into `dependencies`.

 Second, you need to explicitly specify which packages are Node.js(CJS) packages for `vite-plugin-electron-renderer` by `options.resolve()`.
 This way they will be treated as `external` modules and loaded correctly.
-Thereby avoiding the problems caused by the Pre-Building of Vite.
+Thereby avoiding the problems caused by the Pre-Bundling of Vite.

 Its actual works principle is to generate a virtual module in ESM format by `load-hook` during `vite serve` to ensure that it can work normally.
 It's inserted into `rollupOptions.external` during `vite build` time.